bricoletc/WMS_teaching/docs/_sources/P3/Further.rst.txt

 Going further
 =====================

-You can first work either on improving the workflow or on answering a biological question.
+You can work on improving the workflow or on answering a biological question.

 .. contents::
     :depth: 2